bpftrace/bpftrace/docs/reference_guide.md

 - `ustack([StackMode mode, ][int level])` - User stack trace
 - `ntop([int af, ]int|char[4|16] addr)` - Convert IP address data to text
 - `cat(char *filename)` - Print file content
+- `fdpath(int fd)` - Returns path of the file referenced by file descriptor in argument

 Some of these are asynchronous: the kernel queues the event, but some time later (milliseconds) it is processed in user-space.
 The asynchronous actions